ADMINISTRATIVE CODE

 a) be convened by a professional staff member from the Office of Administrative Case Review;

-b) include the caseworker and/or supervisor from the Department and/or the child welfare contributing agency that has case responsibility for both the children/youth and the family; other service providers who are associated with the case;
+b) include the caseworker or supervisor from the Department or the contributing agency that has case responsibility for both the youth in care and the family; other service providers who are associated with the case;

-d) be open to the participation of children 12 years of age or older with consideration given to the material in the review and the benefits of having the child and youth present.
-Younger children may attend if the caseworker and supervisor determine that the child and youth can benefit from participation in the review process;
+d) be open to the participation of children 12 years of age or older with consideration given to the material in the review and the benefits of having the youth in care present.
+Younger youth in care may attend if the caseworker and supervisor determine the youth in care can benefit from participation in the review process;

-e) be open to the participation of the substitute caregivers in the section of the review for the child in their care.
-Substitute caregivers may be able to participate in other segments of the review involving the child's family provided that the information being presented at the review is essential for understanding the needs of and providing care to the child.
-When a positive relationship exists between the substitute caregiver and the child's family, the child's family may consent to disclosure of additional information in accordance with the consent provisions of 89 Ill.
+e) be open to the participation of the substitute caregivers in the section of the review for the youth in care in their care.
+Substitute caregivers may be able to participate in other segments of the review involving the youth in care's family provided that the information being presented at the review is essential for understanding the needs of and providing care to the youth in care.
+When a positive relationship exists between the substitute caregiver and the youth in care's family, the youth in care's family may consent to disclosure of additional information in accordance with the consent provisions of 89 Ill.
 Adm.
 Code 431 (Confidentiality of Personal Information of Persons Served by the Department).
-Disclosure of information concerning the child's family shall be limited to information that is essential for understanding the needs of and providing care to the child in order to protect the rights of the child's family;
+Disclosure of information concerning the youth in care's family shall be limited to information that is essential for understanding the needs of and providing care to the youth in care in order to protect the rights of the youth in care's family;

-f) be open to the participation of the child's guardian ad litem, legal representative, or court appointed special advocate;
+f) be open to the participation of the youth in care's guardian ad litem, legal representative, and court appointed special advocate;

 g) be conducted via teleconferencing or video conferencing.
-If the reviewer agrees that an in-person review is necessary, the review will be conducted in the office serving the parent's county of residence, if known, unless the parent agrees to travel to another office that is within the State of Illinois.
-An in-person review will be conducted in the county of residence of either the parent or youth-in-care depending on the goal;
+If the reviewer agrees that an in-person review is necessary, the review will be conducted in the office serving the county of residence of either the parent or youth in care depending on the goal.
+However, the parent may agree to travel to another office that is within the State of Illinois;

-h) focus on the issues described in Section 316.30; and
+h) focus on the issues described in Section 316.30 of this Part; and

 i) be recorded by a written feedback report of the findings.